AntonioAbilio/ShellShift-LDTS/docs/README.md

 Soon in the development process, we decided that having multiple types of enemies/monsters aswell as different types of guns, would make the gameplay more interesting and engaging.

 To achieve this we decided to implement two different Strategy Pattern:
-- **EnemyStrategy**: This interface defines a method `move()`  used by two different moving strategies for enemies, `VerticalEnemyStrategy` blocking movement on the x axis and `HorizontalEnemyStrategy` blocking movement on the y axis.
+- **MoveStrategy**: This interface defines a method `move()`  used by two different moving strategies for enemies, `VerticalEnemyStrategy` blocking movement on the x-axis and `HorizontalEnemyStrategy` blocking movement on the y-axis.
+[MoveStrategy implementation](https://github.com/FEUP-LDTS-2023/project-l06gr06/tree/e63ad44e0b9597721db0582b4acf656450d67718/src/main/java/com/l06g06/shellshift/model/game/elements/enemies/moveStrategies).

 <div style="display: flex; justify-content: center;">
   <img src="EnemyStrategyUML.png" alt="Shell Shift Demo" style="max-width: 60%; height: auto;">
 </div>

 - **FireStrategy**: Chell's gun has a different firing strategy allowing not only to diversify the shooting mechanics but also to simplify the process of adding new mechanics in the future.
 A gun must have a `FireStrategy` with a `getReloadTime()` method that will make the gun slower or faster.
 For example, `RapidFireStrategy`, will make the gun shoot significantly faster, but this comes with both advantages and disadvantages to the player: although killing enemies is easier, a player will have to be careful with the number of bullets spent.
+[FireStrategy Implementation](https://github.com/FEUP-LDTS-2023/project-l06gr06/tree/e63ad44e0b9597721db0582b4acf656450d67718/src/main/java/com/l06g06/shellshift/model/game/gun).

 <div style="display: flex; justify-content: center;">
   <img src="FireStrategyUML.png" alt="Shell Shift Demo" style="max-width: 60%; height: auto;">